 Struggle with HSC stress management?
 It’s super important that you plan in advance to avoid a sense of urgency or the need to cram when due dates and exams come around.

-That’s why in this video, Rowan is going to share two really powerful strategies that you should implement RIGHT NOW.
+That’s why in this video, we’ll be sharing 2 really powerful strategies that you should implement RIGHT NOW.

 These will help you stay on track with your study and cover everything that’s required to reduce your stress as we draw closer towards HSC exams!